snap-stanford/MLAgentBench/README.md

 Finally, put API keys under the root directory of this repo (or wherever you run scripts from).
 Currently, we support OpenAI (openai_api_key.txt in the format of organization:APIkey), Claude (claude_api_key.txt), and CRFM API (crfm_api_key.txt).
 To use an AutoGPT agent, setup the directory as described [here](https://docs.agpt.co/setup/).

+Update: We support gemini pro and huggingface now!
+To run gemini, fill in PROJECT_ID in LLM.py to your project id.
+To run huggingface, specifiy model as huggingface/<org name>/<model name>.

 # Quick Start

 To run our research agent on cifar10 task with openai API using gpt-4 and gpt-3.5-turbo: